muldjord/skyscraper/README.md

 When the script has completed you are ready to run Skyscraper!

 ### Updating Skyscraper
-To update Skyscraper simply cd into the skyscraper folder and run the update script
+To update Skyscraper when a new version is released, simply run the following commands:
 * $ cd
 * $ cd skysource
 * $ ./update_skyscraper.sh